 REA averages your projected electric bills for the year and gives you a consistent monthly billing amount to pay each month.
 To qualify for budget pay, you must have been in residence at the same location for one year and be current with your bill.

 View online statements instead of receiving a paper statement and monthly newsletter.
 Create an account on SmartHub to sign up for paperless billing.

-We Accept Mastercard, Visa and Discover cards
+We Accept Mastercard, Visa, Discover, and American Express cards